Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 If you have money to acquire subscribers, this is a great route to go.

-Email converts better, and it goes well with word of mouth.
-You’re more likely to get 600% the click-through rate on a message you send by email than tweets.
+Email converts better and goes well with word of mouth.
+You’re more likely to get six times the click-through rate on a message you send by email than tweets.

 And email is 40 times more effective for campaigns than social media fronts like Facebook or Twitter.